-STEM Preparatory Schools has hired a Director of Expanded Learning that will oversee the Expanded Learning programs.
-The Director will develop policies, manage budgets, and ensure that the program is compliant at the federal, state, and local level.
+STEM Preparatory Schools has a Director of Expanded Learning that will oversee the Expanded Learning programs.
+The Director develops policies, manages budgets, and ensures that the program is compliant at the federal, state, and local level.
 The Director will work closely with Think Together to increase partnership, strengthen the seamless school day to extended day vision and manage the programs.